Logo

 *

-An alternate way to build Net-SNMP for win32 is to use Cygnus's cygwin32
+An alternate way to build and run Net-SNMP on Win32 is to use the Cygwin

 environment.
-Information on the Cygnus cygwin32 environment is available
+Detailed information about the Cygwin environment is available

 on the web at: http://sources.redhat.com/cygwin/.